Your Dollars At Work

 We, like every other NSW Council, are required to undertake long term financial planning with our community on services and facilities.
 This process is directed by the Integrated Planning and Reporting framework and is informed by plans for finances, assets and the workforce.

-The delivery program sets out the work that we propose to undertake over the next four years to address community priorities and needs as outlined in our Community Strategic Plan.
+The delivery program sets out the work we will undertake over the next four years to address community priorities and needs as outlined in our Community Strategic Plan.

 As part of delivery program, we prepare an annual budget that identifies our spending for the financial year.
 It includes expected income and expenditure for all planned services and infrastructure, as well as, ongoing maintenance and depreciation commitments.

-We also revise our Fees and Charges which details our proposed charges for services in 2021/22.
+Our Fees and Charges detail our proposed charges for services in 2021/22.

-These documents were placed on exhibition for public feedback between Friday 30 April and Sunday 30 May 2021.
+These documents were exhibited between Friday 30 April and Sunday 30 May 2021 and adopted with an amendment at the Council Meeting held Tuesday 15 June 2021.

 During the exhibition period held between Friday 30 April and Sunday 30 May, 526 submissions were received.